 The DNA of life sciences sales organizations is evolving, and Sales ROI is the new mantra.
 Having the courage to challenge traditional sales models will be a hallmark of sales leadership success going forward.
 The ability to skillfully manage sales operating expense to tune the sales model engine to a lean but high-impact machine—this is the game changing skill set for Life Sciences 2.0.

-Learn more about AGI’s Life Sciences practice.
+Learn more about Alexander Group’ s Life Sciences practice.